-After careful consideration and extensive planning, Temple in Spain welcomed study abroad students back to Oviedo following the onset of the pandemic during summer 2021 and will continue operating with COVID-19 protocols for the 2021-2022 academic year.
+Temple in Spain welcomed study abroad students back to Oviedo during summer 2021 following the onset of the pandemic and is operating with COVID-19 protocols.

 The following measures and guidance are in place to prioritize the health and safety of the Temple in Spain community.
 Given the changes brought on by the pandemic, your study abroad experience will differ from how you may have imagined it.
 We will provide updates specific to your term as you prepare to go abroad.
-Accepted students should not purchase flights until they have been directed to do so by Education Abroad.
+Accepted students should wait to purchase flights until they have received their flight guidance from their program manager at Education Abroad.

 Current Conditions in Spain

-Spain currently uses a "traffic light system" for regional restrictions based on the epidemiological situation and risk factors in an area, including the seven-day and 14-day incidence rates, and the percentage of hospital and intensive care unit (ICU) beds occupied by COVID-19 patients.
+Spain has typically used a "traffic light system" for regional restrictions based on the epidemiological situation and risk factors in an area, including the seven-day and 14-day incidence rates, and the percentage of hospital and intensive care unit (ICU) beds occupied by COVID-19 patients.
 Each category of risk level (extreme, high, medium, low and new normality) dictates travel restrictions, curfews, and business operations for the region, which in Spain are called Autonomous Communities.
 Oviedo is located in the Asturias region of Spain.

-The Spanish Ministry of Health provides information about current conditions in Spain and since COVID-19 restrictions vary widely by region, the health department websites of each of the Autonomous Communites in Spain provide local information.
-You can also view information regarding individual restrictions in each region from the interactive map available on Spain's official tourism website.
+The Spanish Ministry of Health provides information about current conditions in Spain and since COVID-19 restrictions may vary widely by region, the health department websites of each of the Autonomous Communities in Spain provide local information.
+If applicable, you can also view information regarding individual restrictions in each region from the interactive map available on Spain's official tourism website.

 The Centers for Disease Control and Prevention also include guidance on traveling to Spain and the US Embassy in Spain COVID-19 page provides general guidance on entry and exit requirements, as well as restrictions in place in Spain.

 COVID-19 Safety Protocols